-Tyler Booker: All-American OL releases his top five schools on his birthday
+Tyler Booker: All-American OL releases his top 5 schools on his 17th birthday

 “It is going to be something,” he said.
 “There are going to be some days where I fly back to Connecticut.
 I will be home for literally hours and then be off to the next visit.
 Sometimes I will be home for a day and the next day I will be on to the next visit.”

-Booker shared his top five college choices at this time with DawgNation.
-He also broke down why each school made that impressive list.
+Booker broke down with DawgNation why each school made that impressive list.

 Did you know the weekly DawgNation.com “Before the Hedges” program is available as an Apple podcast?
 Click to check it out and download it.